mykytashch/Json-Local-Server/README.md

 The server should now be accessible at http://127.0.0.1:5000/ from your local machine.

 Feel free to clone, fork, or use this repository as a baseline for your own Flask server projects.
-Contributions and improvements are always welcome!"
+Contributions and improvements are always welcome!